 Recommendation - We realize segregation of duties is difficult with a limited number of office employees.
-However, the Hospital should review its procedures to obtain the maximum internal control possible under the circumstances, utilizing currently available staff.
+However, the Hospital should review its procedures to obtain the maximum internal control possible under the circumstances, utilizing currently available staff to provide additional control through review of financial transactions, reconciliations and reports.
+These independent reviews should be documented by the signature or initials of the reviewer and the date of the review.

-Response - We will continue to review our procedures and implement additional controls where possible.
+Response and Corrective Action Planned - We will continue to review our procedures and implement additional controls where possible.